Miriam-Zu/Ovarian/README.md

 ## Machine Learning

 - **ML_atom_SFM_600f.ipynb** and **ML_atom_SFM_16f.ipynb**
-  - These Jupyter Notebooks contains Python scripts for machine learning.
+  - These Jupyter Notebooks contain Python scripts for machine learning.
   - The data resulting from `feature_filtering.Rmd` is processed through these notebooks.
   - Machine learning algorithms are applied for classification using the `atom` package.